withanage/heimpt/README.md

 # Documentation

 # Installation

-## Assumptions
+## Perquisites
  * Python is avaliable in your system: check with  `python --version`
  * Git is installed : check `git --version`
- * Not compulsory , but helpful to install missing module: `pip --version` .
-Install   any missing python module with `pip install mymodule`
+ * Not compulsory , but helpful to install missing modules: `pip --version` .
+ * Install  any missing python module with `pip install mymodule`
- * We assume Installation folder is  `/usr/local/mpt`
+ * Installation folder  `/usr/local/mpt`